 Alright, so it doesn’t HAVE to be lobster rolls, but you need to nosh on some kind of fresh seafood (that’s not fried.)
 I’ll admit, it was occasionally difficult to find fish that wasn’t beer battered and dunked in a fryer, but it was oh so worth it.
 My all-time favorite was an evening special at the Rope Loft in Chester: haddock stuffed with crab meat drizzled with the most scrumptious sauce.
 It was absolute heaven.
 So take my recommendation seriously and try all the seafood you can handle!

 How to get to Nova Scotia: I’d recommend searching through CheapOair for cheap flights into Halifax.
 They scan tons of different travel discount sites and feature special flight deals.
 From Florida, it’s only a 3.5 hour flight, and gives you a total change of scenery!

 Where to Stay in Nova Scotia: Ok, so there’s about a million options on where to stay, but I do have some suggestions for you.
 After exploring the area, my favorite little towns were Mahone Bay and Lunenburg, so I’d recommend checking out Lunenburg Arms Hotel or Mahone Bay Bed & Breakfast.
-We personally opted for an Airbnb about 20 minutes outside of Chester (another amazing little town.)
+We personally opted for a VRBO vacation rental about 20 minutes outside of Chester (another amazing little town.)
 It was gorgeous and provided some peace and quiet, but was a little further from town (aka going out to dinner took some effort.)